Skip to content

 Your electrician license is the gateway to the rest of your career.
 Once you secure that certification, you can work without supervision, operate your own business, bid on public projects, and escalate your earnings.

-And we’re here to help guide you through the entire process:
+You just have to follow the step-by-step progression from Apprentice to Journeyman to Master Electrician—and we’re here to help guide you through the entire process:

 Bookmark this page and check back often to see if you’re on the right course for getting your license.
 This resource will help you find answers to all your questions faster than a dozen Google searches.